informatics-lab/blog/_posts/2017/2017-07-21-adaptive-dask-clusters-on-kubernetes-and-aws.md

 One way we can empower Dask to add and remove workers is to allow it to create and delete Dask worker containers.
 We could of course manage the lifecycle of these containers ourself but there is an ever growing list of container orchestration tools on the market which makes this easy for you.
 Kubernetes is arguably the most popular and mature of these tools, so we are going to use it to add and remove worker containers in a cluster.

-One of the nice things about Kubernetes is that instead of asking it to run 5 containers you tell it that 5 containers should be running.
+One of the nice things about Kubernetes is that instead of asking it to run five containers you tell it that five containers should be running.
 This subtle difference means that your application will be fault tolerant as Kubernetes regularly checks to see if the actual number of running containers matches the required number, if there is a discrepancy then it starts or stops containers to bring it in line.
 So if some containers stop due to hardware failure Kubernetes will notice and recreate those containers elsewhere in the cluster.
+Dask is clever enough to transfer any state required to the new workers and recalculate anything which was lost while still running the calculation allowing workers to come and go without causing major problems.

 ## AWS